briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

     - <u>Nation states</u>: external entity like government and national security
         - Can have multiple motivations
         - Can perform constant attacks because of their large amounts of resources
-        - Can be sophisticated attacks
+        - Can be highly sophisticated attacks

     - <u>Unskilled attackers</u>: runs pre-made scripts without any knowledge of what's really happening
         - Motivated by disruption or philosophical reasons